-The number of these wealthy individuals in Japan grew 5.1 percent to 1.477 million in 2006, according to the Asia-Pacific Wealth Report produced by Merrill Lynch
+The number of these wealthy individuals in Japan grew 5.1 percent to 1.477 million in 2006, according to the Asia-Pacific Wealth Report produced by Merrill Lynch and consultants Capgemini.

 Japan remained well ahead of mainland China, where despite its massive population and double digit economic growth, the population of wealthy individuals was just 345,000, a 7.8 percent increase from 2005.